 - Group therapy

 - Brief, individual case management/therapy meetings, as needed

 - Drug screen and breathalyzer tests, as needed

 - Weekend planning, treatment contracts, and relapse prevention activities

 - Educational curriculum on the disease and recovery process

 - Communication of treatment information to treaters and family members

 System of Care:

-Because The Institute of Living is a comprehensive system of care, patients in the ADTP may have access to a wide variety of on-grounds services, including inpatient psychiatric hospitalization, medical detoxification, and a women's supervised living facility.
+Because The Institute of Living is a comprehensive system of care, patients in the ADTP have access to inpatient psychiatric hospitalization programs and other on-grounds services.

 Information and Referrals: